plone/training/deployment/opsworks/running.rst

 The Stack reconfiguration will happen automatically whenever an instance goes up or down.

-You can view the HAProxy ZEO client status by visiting the password protected url ``/balancer/stats`` for your front end instance IP(s).
+You can view the HAProxy ZEO client status by visiting the password protected url ``/balancer/stats`` for your frontend instance IP(s).

-For a high traffic site that requires a high availability configuration, it may also make sense to run the front end HAProxy layer on multiple Instances in different Availablilty Zones.
+For a high traffic site that requires a high availability configuration, it may also make sense to run the frontend HAProxy layer on multiple Instances in different Availablilty Zones.

 You would need to route external traffic to those servers using an adaptive DNS service or Amazon's Elastic Load Balancer.